This article will help you:

 A “pointer” database of over 900 million records is queried instantly.

-Process: A near instantaneous database search, delays only occur when a record requires additional review by the Quality Assurance team.
+Process: A near-instantaneous database search, delays only occur when a record requires additional review by the QA team.

 County Criminal Records Check

-- Current County Check: In the county where the candidate has most recently resided.
+- Current County Check: In the county where the candidate currently resides.